-How to use and make the most of fuser command in Linux
+How to use the fuser command in Linux

-Suppose you are given a task to identify the processes that are using a particular file, and then kill them one by one - all this has to be done from the command line.
+Suppose you are given a task to identify the processes using a particular file and then kill them one by one - all this has to be done from the command line.
 What would you do?
 Well, if you are a command line newbie, I am sure you'd be clueless, asking around for help.

-But command line pros will likely have an idea that there exists a command line utility in Linux that lets you identify processes based on the files (or directories, or sockets) they are accessing.
+But command line pros will likely have an idea that a command line utility in Linux lets you identify processes based on the files (directories, or sockets) they are accessing.
 Not only that, the tool also allows you to kill these processes, so you don't have to use the kill or killall commands separately.
 The command line utility we're talking about is fuser.

-But before we move ahead, please keep in mind that all the examples, command, and instructions mentioned in this tutorial have been tested on Ubuntu 16.04 LTS, and the fuser command version that we've used is 22.21.
+But before we move ahead, please keep in mind that all the examples, command, and instructions mentioned in this tutorial have been tested on Ubuntu 22.04 LTS.

 Linux fuser command

-The fuser command - as I've already mentioned above - is primarily used to identify processes using files, directories, or sockets.
-The tool basically displays the PIDs of processes that are using the file whose name is passed as argument to the command.
+As I've already mentioned above, the fuser command is primarily used to identify processes using files, directories, or sockets.
+The tool displays the PIDs of processes that are using the file whose name is passed as an argument to the command.

 Here's the fuser command in action in its most basic form: